kfjahnke/envutil/README.md

 libraries (highway, Vc or std::simd) which would otherwise be used in this order of preference.

-The only mandatory dependency is [OpenImageIO](https://github.com/AcademySoftwareFoundation/OpenImageIO) - OIIO in short. envutil also links to some ffmpeg libraries, but these should come with an installation of OpenImageIO - OIIO can use ffmpeg to open videos, but at the time of this writing it could not write to videos, so I had to do it 'by hand', using ffmpeg code directly.
+The only mandatory dependency is [OpenImageIO](https://github.com/AcademySoftwareFoundation/OpenImageIO) - OIIO in short.
+Using highway for SIMD is highly recommended, and some other needed libraries may not be readily available, even though they should come with OpenImageIO.

 It's recommended to build with clang++